 This type of scam is usually targeted toward uninformed seniors.
 The fact that this came through my business and was centered around a web design project shows that scammers are creative.
-They’re culling information from websites, portfolio sites, and social media.
+They’re posing as legit businesses, and culling information from websites, portfolio sites, and social media.

 Please share this post on your social media and networking channels